Psoriasis: Causes, Symptoms & Natural Support Strategies

 Good Hydration

 Most of your body is made up of water, no wonder that hydration is essential for your overall health.
-Water is essential for detoxication and low inflammation levels.
+Water is essential for detoxification and low inflammation levels.
 Remember, toxicity and inflammation are both contributing factors for psoriasis, hence good hydration may help to reduce your symptoms and prevent flare-ups.

 Optimize Vitamin D Levels

 As you’ve learned earlier, nutrient deficiencies may lead to psoriasis.
 Vitamin D is one of these nutrients.
 Vitamin D is an important nutrient that helps to support your immune system, nervous system, brain, bones, teeth, lungs, and cardiovascular system.
-Even conventional dermatologists who are treating psoriasis understand the benefits of vitamin D and often prescribe vitamin D analogues (1, 18)
+Even conventional dermatologists who are treating psoriasis understand the benefits of vitamin D and often prescribe vitamin D analogues (1, 18).

-One of the best ways to improve your vitamin D levels is by spending time on the sun.
+One of the best ways to improve your vitamin D levels is by spending time in the sun.
 However, since most of us spend most of our days indoors, a short 15 to 30-minute stint is not enough.
 In colder climates, the sun may not be out much for many months.
 To increase your vitamin D levels, I recommend eating vitamin D-rich foods, such as fatty fish, beef liver, and eggs, and supplementation with vitamin D.

 This makes daily vitamin D3 supplementation essential for optimal vitamin D levels for many individuals.
 Pairing vitamin D3 with vitamin K2 helps improve calcium absorption and inflammation control.
 I recommend taking a vitamin D3 supplement with at least 3,000-5,000 IU’s of vitamin D3 and at least 90 mcg of vitamin K2.